Djaler/vue-promise-dialogs/README.md

 1. Specify the unmount delay (in ms) as a second argument in `createPromiseDialog` function.
 2. Specify the unmount delay (in ms) as a second argument when emitting `resolve`/`reject` event.
 This option will override `createPromiseDialog` argument if both are provided.

+### Close all

+In some cases you may want to close all opened dialogs.
+For example, on route change.

+You can use `closeAllDialogs` for this.
+All you need is to set a reason, which will be used in promises reject.

 ### Vue Class Component Example

 If you're using Vue Class Component to define your dialog components, you can extend them from `BasePromiseDialog`.